bparanj/crystal/electronics/book/energy-frequency-vibration/work.md

-Sure, let's break it down:

-### Everyday Speech
-In day-to-day speech, **work** generally refers to any activity involving mental or physical effort done to achieve a purpose or result.
+In day-to-day speech, **work** refers to any activity involving mental or physical effort done to achieve a result.
 For example, going to your job, doing household chores, or even studying can all be considered work.
-It's about putting in effort to accomplish tasks or goals.
+It's about putting in effort to accomplish tasks.

-### Physics Context
-In physics, **work** has a more specific definition.
+In physics, **work** has a specific definition.
 It is the measure of energy transfer that occurs when an object is moved over a distance by an external force.
 The formula for work is:

 $$ W = F \cdot d \cdot \cos(\theta) $$